imxieyi/iosu/README.md

 ### Introduction
 This is an ios port of the rhythm game [osu!](https://osu.ppy.sh).
 It is written in Swift based on [SpriteKit](https://developer.apple.com/spritekit/) framework. **It is just for fun**.
 So don't expect that I can make it full functional in a short time.
 Most importantly, I'm using a hackintosh for developing.
 So if it stops working, I cannot continue developing until it is fixed.
 Also, I don't have much time to spend on this project.
 But you can still watch the progress.
 It will be great if you can join and help me make it work.

-**NOTICE:** This is the branch with rewritten renderer and it is not complete yet.
-But it has basic handle and judge for touch input.
-If you want to see the old version, please turn to branch [oldrenderer](https://github.com/imxieyi/iosu/tree/oldrenderer).

 ### What has been done
  - Scan beatmaps imported by iTunes
  - Decode .osu file (partly)